-With over 40 partners and nearly 200 lawyers in total, Bevan Brittan has a strong public sector focus which includes work in the healthcare, education and local government sectors.
+With over 40 partners and nearly 200 lawyers in total, Bevan Brittan has a strong public sector focus, which includes work in the healthcare, education and local government sectors.
 The employment, insurance and real estate teams are also highly regarded.
 The firm has offices in Birmingham, Bristol, Leeds and London.

 The star performers

 Administrative and public law; Clinical negligence: defendant; Commercial litigation; Commercial property; Construction; Education; Employment; Energy; Environment; Health and safety; Healthcare; Insurance and reinsurance litigation; Local government; Personal injury: defendant; Planning; Power (including electricity and renewables); Professional discipline; Project finance and PFI; Property litigation; Social housing.

 A day in the life of...

 Claire Bradford first-year trainee, Bevan Brittan LLP

 Departments to date: Clinical risk, and litigation, advisory and regulatory